ArnaudRinquin/redux-reroute/README.md

 ### `createComponentSelector`

-This helper is meant ease route pattern mapping to components.
+This helper is meant to ease route-pattern mapping to components.

 ```js
 // [usual dependencies]